plausible/docs/docs/metrics-definitions.md

 ## Screen Size

 Shows the width of the screens used by your visitors.
 We measure the width of the browser window where your site is actually rendered rather than the full screen width.
 Anything under 576px screen size is considered a mobile device, up to 992px is considered a tablet, up to 1440px is considered a laptop and anything above 1440px is considered a desktop.
 Metrics are shown as the total number of unique visitors and as a percentage of all visitors.

+## Session (or visit)

+A session (also known as a visit) is a set of actions that a user takes on your site.
+It is started when a visitor first lands on your page and ends when no action is taken on your site for 30 minutes.

 ## Source